For those who wish to lose weight, pranayama can help reduce physical food consumption.

 Every deep, conscious breath you take during your pranayama practice helps to regulate your blood pH levels which directly impacts your food cravings and appetite.

-Breathing unconsciously, especially if you’re stressed or anxious, can sometimes lead to over-breathing or taking in bigger breaths than necessary.
+Unconscious breathing resulting from stress and/or anxiety can sometimes lead to over-breathing or taking in bigger breaths than necessary.

 Over-breathing creates an imbalance in your blood pH causing it to become too alkaline, which triggers the body to try to balance this out by craving acidic foods (ie: sugary processed foods) and increasing your appetite.